AssafLe/WirelessAudioBLEController/README.md

 1. Open the `index.html` file in a modern browser (Chrome recommended).
 2. Click **Connect to Bluetooth** and select your device.
 3. Adjust audio settings as needed.

-## Contributing

-If you'd like to contribute to this project, feel free to fork the repository and submit pull requests.
-All contributions are welcome!

-## License

-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.